top of page

 I do not have a guitar to hand to install it into as the block is wider than a Floyd Rose cavity and it will not go straight in to anything routed for a Floyd Rose.
 But at this stage, I will not be installing it.

-• I am really disappointed that the baseplate is still just a right-handed base with a hole drilled into the other side, just like they did it in the 1980s.
+• I am disappointed that this still means the baseplate is just a right-handed base with a hole drilled into the other side, just like they did it in the 1980s.
 It has literally just been put on a drill press and drilled.
 It's not even neatly done.
 Literally on and off in one minute.

-• I am horrified at the amount of surface rust and tarnishing this unit has.
+• I was horrified at the amount of surface rust and tarnishing this unit has.
 It has rust along the leading edge of the baseplate, the tail and the rear of the base.
 There is considerable tarnishing along the base of the tail.
 I've never seen that on a Floyd or even an aftermarket Floyd!
-My lefty Gaskell Concord from 2009 has a chrome Gaskell OEM Floyd that has been put through hell and the plating is still perfect.
-That tremolo was made in Korea.
-What it looks like to me is that for me they used a baseplate that they had lying around for the last 30 years and threw some modern saddles on.
 There is no way I can put this thing on a high-end custom guitar.
 No customer would accept that.

 • I should have seen this as a red flag straight off the bat.
 When I asked the sales representative to confirm if the post spacing was 74mm his response was "that stuff is too geeky for me" and I never got an answer to my question.

 The positive: It is a very solid unit.
 Decent American steel.
+It is very well built, no doubt.
 Technologically, with the autolatch functionality, it is a step up from a Floyd Rose.
 It has a quality brass block.
 I am sure it would sound great.
-But these positives are not enough to offset the negatives I have just pointed out.
-It is not going into a guitar.

 Comments